 All band-tailed pigeon hunters must possess a Band-Tailed Pigeon Permit.
-Permits are available online: www.wildlife.state.nm.us, by telephone: 1-888-248-6866 and at NMDGF offices and all license vendors (one-dollar vendor fee may apply).
+Permits are available online: wildlife.dgf.nm.gov, by telephone: 1-888-248-6866 and at NMDGF offices and all license vendors (one-dollar vendor fee may apply).